mjdamgaard/UP-Web-Project/README.md

 access the various ratings.

-What would be an even better way to access the ratings, however, would be if a browser extension was developed for openSDB designed to read the URLs that the user visits with their browser, or potentially even those that they hover over with the mouse, and then search for matches against those URLs (or other kinds of URIs for that matter) to immediately get the relevant user ratings of the SDB to show the user.
-If this can be realized, it means that openSDB, together with any other SDB that might join the network and work together with the likes of openSD, can implement what can essentially become a hub for all ratings on the web.
+What would be an even better way to access the ratings, however, would be if a browser extension was developed as well, designed to read the URLs that the user visits with their browser, or potentially even those that they hover over with the mouse, and then search for matches against those URLs (or other kinds of URIs for that matter) to immediately get the relevant user ratings of the SDB to show the user.
+If this can be realized, it means that openSDB, together with any other SDB that might join the network and work together with the likes of openSD, can implement what can essentially become a hub for all ratings on the web, and one that is always right at hand when users browse the web.

-And in this regard, it is also very much worth mentioning that openSDB will be completely anonymous (unless users actively disclose their identity to other users) and completely without tracking.
+And in this regard, it is also very much worth mentioning that openSDB will be completely anonymous (unless a user actively disclose their identity to other users) and completely without tracking.
 The protocol used will be purely HTTPS and the database will not record anything about its users other than: username, password, potentially a backup key, and also potentially the rough amount of data downloaded and/or uploaded by the user in the last week or month.
-The database might also store the e-mail of the user but will not link this to the user.
-It will instead at most just record the number of user accounts that each e-mail address has created, but not which ones. openSDB will also not allow any adds in its web app or its browser extension such that no third party will be able to track the user either.
+The database might also store the e-mails of a user but will not link this to the user's account (unless asked to).
+It will instead at most just record the number of user accounts that each e-mail address has created, but not which ones. openSDB will also not allow any ads in its web app or its browser extension such that no third party will be able to track the user either.
 Thus, if openSDB, and SDBs like it, in the future will achieve to make up this "hub for all ratings on the web," it will be with as high a degree of anonymity